Yann39/my-crypto-binder/README.md

 ##### Security

 Data is only stored in the local embedded SQLite database.
-Once in the app, data will never be send over the network to any centralized server.
+Once in the app, data will never be sent over the network to any centralized server.

+I have planned to use [Android Keystore System](https://developer.android.com/training/articles/keystore.html) in the near future to store the exchange API keys but for the moment I simply used an AES encryption.

 Therefore we cannot guarantee the security of your data as any APK file can be easily decompiled.
 It's up to you to keep your application in safe hands.